SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-Service/README.md

 1. Install Maven 3.x.
 1. Clone the Spring Cloud Samples Eureka repository. (<https://github.com/spring-cloud-samples/eureka.git>)
 1. Go to the eureka server directory (`eureka`) and fire it up with `mvn spring-boot:run`
-1. When running locally, this sample will default to looking for its eurka server on <http://localhost:8761/eureka>, so it should all connect.
+1. When running locally, this sample will default to looking for its eureka server on <http://localhost:8761/eureka>, so it should all connect.
 1. Clone the Spring Cloud Samples Hystrix dashboard. (<https://github.com/spring-cloud-samples/hystrix-dashboard.git>)
 1. Go to the hystrix dashboard directory (`hystix-dashboard`) and fire it up with `mvn spring-boot:run`
-1. Install .NET Core SDK
+1. Install .NET Core SDK 2.0+

 ## Building & Running - Local

-1. Clone this repo. (i.e. git clone <https://github.com/SteeltoeOSS/Samples>)
+1. Clone this repository. (i.e. git clone <https://github.com/SteeltoeOSS/Samples>)
 1. cd samples/CircuitBreaker/src/AspDotNetCore/Fortune-Teller/Fortune-Teller-Service
+1. Set PORT to listen on (i.e SET PORT=5000, export PORT=5000)
 1. dotnet restore --configfile nuget.config
 1. dotnet run -f netcoreapp2.0